Spackenkill High School

 Spackenkill High School is a 9-12 public high school part of the Spackenkill Union Free School District located in the town of Poughkeepsie, New York, United States.
 It is a part of the Spackenkill Union Free School District.

-In 2018, it was named a National Blue Ribbon School, one of 62 high schools nationwide to be so recognized that year by the U.S. Department of Education.
+In 2018, it was named a National Blue Ribbon School, one of 62 high schools nationwide to be recognized that year by the U.S. Department of Education.
 In athletics, Spackenkill has won three state championships: baseball in 2005 and 2022 and boys soccer in 2007.

 The school district (of which this is the sole comprehensive high school) includes a majority of the Crown Heights and Spackenkill census-designated places (hamlets).

 History

 Spackenkill Union Free School District was chartered by the New York State Legislature in 1865 and is one of the few remaining union free school districts within the state.
 The name Spackenkill stems from Spack's Creek.
 Spackenkill is a Dutch interpretation of the Indian words for "speaking waters."

 Spackenkill High School was established in 1973, after a referendum was passed, since residents of the area disliked the idea of their children transferring to Poughkeepsie High School after graduating from Orville A. Todd Middle School.
 Though the proposition was questioned, the majority of the residents passed it to purchase land for a high school, a necessity for the fast-growing Spackenkill School District.
 Construction began in 1970, and ended in 1973.
 The first class graduated in 1974.
 In 2018, it was one of 62 high schools nationwide to be named a National Blue Ribbon School by the U.S. Department of Education.
 The award recognizes exemplary schools, using standards of excellence evidenced by student achievement measures.

 Spackenkill's recent construction includes the adding of a new elevator, science classrooms, conference rooms, and a black box theatre.
 The high school is also adding additional wings, windows, art rooms, weight rooms and renovations to the library.